apache/nuttx/configs/viewtool-stm32f107/README.txt

   Configuration Sub-directories
   -----------------------------

+  netnsh:

+    This configuration directory provide the NuttShell (NSH) with networking support.

+    NOTES:
+    1. This configuration will work only on the version the viewtool board with the the STM32F107VCT6 installed.
+If you have a board with the STM32F103VCT6 installed, please use the nsh configuration described below.

+    2. There is no PHY on the base viewtool stm32f107 board.
+You must also have the "ViewTool DP83848 Ethernet Module" installed on J2 in order to support networking.

+    3. Since networking is enabled, you will see some boot-up delays when the network connection is established.
+These delays can be quite large is no network is attached (A production design to bring up the network asynchronously to avoid these start up delays).

+    4. This configuration uses the default USART1 serial console.
+That is easily changed by reconfiguring to (1) enable a different serial peripheral, and (2) selecting that serial peripheral as the console device.

+    5. By default, this configuration is set up to build on Windows under either a Cygwin or MSYS environment using a recent, Windows- native, generic ARM EABI GCC toolchain (such as the CodeSourcery toolchain).
+Both the build environment and the toolchain selection can easily be changed by reconfiguring:

+       CONFIG_HOST_WINDOWS=y                   : Windows operating system
+       CONFIG_WINDOWS_CYGWIN=y                 : POSIX environment under windows
+       CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

+    STATUS: As of this writing (2013-12-25), the STM32 communicates with the PHY, but the DP83848 fails to return good linkstatus from the STM32.

   nsh:

-    This configuration directory provide the basuic NuttShell (NSH).
+    This configuration directory provide the basic NuttShell (NSH).

     NOTES:
+    1. This configuration will work with either the version of the board with STM32F107VCT6 or STM32F103VCT6 installed.
+The default configuration is for the STM32F107VCT6.
+To use this configuration with a STM32F103VCT6, it would have to be modified as follows:

+      System Type -> STM32 Configuration Options
+         CONFIG_ARCH_CHIP_STM32F103VCT6=y
+         CONFIG_ARCH_CHIP_STM32F107VC=n

-    1. This configuration uses the default USART1 serial console.
+    2. This configuration uses the default USART1 serial console.
 That is easily changed by reconfiguring to (1) enable a different serial peripheral, and (2) selecting that serial peripheral as the console device.

-    2. By default, this configuration is set up to build on Windows under either a Cygwin or MSYS environment using a recent, Windows- native, generic ARM EABI GCC toolchain (such as the CodeSourcery toolchain).
+    3. By default, this configuration is set up to build on Windows under either a Cygwin or MSYS environment using a recent, Windows- native, generic ARM EABI GCC toolchain (such as the CodeSourcery toolchain).
 Both the build environment and the toolchain